 Work on global markets in a compliant way without the regulatory risks

 Are you a Web3 founder who has chosen the markets you want to scale your exchange to and are now wondering how you go about obtaining the right licenses and complying with regulations in each jurisdiction?

 The best way could be to partner with specialists who know the ins-and-outs of all these jurisdictions and are able to help you find the local specialists in each, and manage all the work and communications for you.

 At Legal Nodes, we help Web3 founders and in-house lawyers do just that by pairing them with the best-in-class Virtual Legal Officers.
 These professionals know the best practices of legal structuring of Web3 projects and work with the Legal Nodes network of legal providers from 20+ crypto-friendly countries.
 They’re in a unique position to help founders create the best legal structure for their projects, select local legal providers to implement the structure, and manage all the legal works in a single place.
 In the same way, Virtual Legal Officers can help in-house lawyers who need more resources or need help in a specific jurisdiction.

-Book a free intro call to talk with Legal Nodes and learn how we can help legally structure your Web3 project.
+Request a demo of Legal Nodes platform to learn how we can help legally structure your Web3 project.

 Disclaimer: the information in this guide is provided for informational purposes only.
 You should not construe any such information as legal, tax, investment, trading, financial, or other advice.
 Mentioning any of the assets in this article is not an endorsement to purchase them.